anttikekki/civicrm-relationshipContributionACL-module/README.md

 This module uses temporary tables in database so CiviCRM MySQL user has to have permissions to create these kind of tables.

 ### Performance considerations
 This module performance on large CiviCRM sites may be poor.
-Module needs to determine the relationship tree structure on every administration Manage Contribution page pageload.
+Module needs to determine the relationship tree structure on every administration altered page pageload.
 The relationship tree may be deep and complex.
 This means 1 query for every relationship level.
 The search done with help of temporary table in database.

-This logic may lead to multiple large queries and large temporary table on every event Manage Contribution page load in contact administration.
+This logic may lead to multiple large queries and large temporary table on every event altered page load in administration.

 ### Licence
 GNU Affero General Public License